 All students are assessed a mandatory fee for health services and accident insurance, whether or not they choose to use the health services available to them.
-The health services fee is currently \$17 per semester for Fall 2009 and Spring 2010, and \$14 for the Summer 2010 session.
+The health services fee is currently \$17.00 per semester for Fall and Spring semesters, and \$14.00 for the Summer session.
 The following students are exempt from the health fee: